Skip to main content

 Legality & availability

-- Yes, SweetSweeps is a legitimate and safe sweepstakes casino.
+Yes, SweetSweeps is a legitimate and safe sweepstakes casino.
 It is operated by Inimitable Solutions Limited and uses a sweepstakes promotional model.
-They have a 5.0/5 rating on public review-site (from a small sample) and I have personally redeemed successfully.
+CasinoRankr has not completed a redemption here, so this review does not report a tested redemption outcome.
 They require standard identity verification before redemptions and use SSL encryption.

 Gameplay & bonuses